Staff

 M.A. - Project Coordinator

 Bridget dedicated her career to serving non-profits and has worked in a variety of organizations and industries from historic preservation to education and performing arts to public media.
 She enjoys managing projects, completing projects, and starting new ones.
-Some of her favorite experiences include educating elementary schoolchildren as a teacher in New Orleans and Nashville, writing and editing scripts as the copy editor on the public health-based NoiseFilter podcast, managing volunteers at the NCAA Men’s Final Four events, and producing numerous documentary and music performance programs for public television and national PBS broadcast.
+Some of her favorite experiences include teaching elementary students in New Orleans and Nashville, writing and editing podcast scripts, managing event volunteers during the NCAA Men’s Final Four, and producing documentary and music performance programs for public television and national PBS broadcast.

-She holds Master of Arts degrees in both Arts Administration and Teaching for Early Childhood Education (PreK-3rd) from the University of New Orleans.
-Now residing in Houston, she's a New Orleans native who's lived in San Francisco, San Diego, and Nashville.
-She enjoys learning, thrifting, exploring, and traveling, and she's always planning a new adventure.
+She holds Master of Arts degrees in Arts Administration and Teaching for Early Childhood Education from the University of New Orleans.
+Now residing in Houston, she's a New Orleans native who has lived in San Diego, San Francisco, and Nashville.
+She enjoys learning, thrifting, traveling, exploring, and she's always planning a new adventure.

 Julie Williams